5 post-purchase emails to boost customer loyalty and repeat purchasers

-You might be questioning what constitutes a post-purchase email automation.
+You might be questioning what constitutes a post-purchase email.

 We’re not referencing order or shipping confirmation emails.
 Shopify already features such transactional messages.

-Our focus is the follow-up marketing messages intended to deepen relationships after the sale.
-The aim is to foster an affinity for your brand.
+Our focus is the follow-up email marketing messages intended to deepen relationships after the sale.
+They're a form of behavioral targeting and their aim is to foster an affinity for your brand.